vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 chain structure needs to include DS and DNSKEY record sets that cover all the necessary branches.

-The returned chain should also include the DNSKEY RRSets of all relevant trust anchors (typically just the root DNS zone).
+The returned chain SHOULD also include the DNSKEY RRSets of all relevant trust anchors (typically just the root DNS zone).
 Though the same trust anchors are presumably also preconfigured in the TLS client, including them in the response from the server permits TLS clients to use the